 Bricta’s consort, Luxovius, probably gave his name to the Roman settlement of Luxeuil.
 This suggests that he may have been a tutelary deity as well as a god water, healing and possibly light.
 If he was the god of Luxeuil, he and Bricta might have had a symbiotic relationship, as one scholar sees Bricta as the goddess of the river Breuchin, which passes through Luxeuil and provides its water.
 This would link her to the many Celtic river-goddesses.

-Dedications to Bricta/Brixta and Luxovius have been found there, as well as many votive statuettes.
+The dedications to Bricta/Brixta and Luxovius came from the baths, as well as many votive statuettes.
 (Some suppliants seem to have given the credit to other deities, as dedications to Sirona and Apollo have also been found there.)
 There is also a statue of Jupiter on horseback, riding down a serpent.
 (I wonder if this has anything to do with the altar of Solimara with the horse and fish/serpent.)

 The main centre of worship for Bricta and Luxovius was the Gallo-Roman baths at Luxeuil, first excavated beginning in 1775.
 As Beck describes it: